courses for ADULTS & TEENS

 $150/$145 PAC members plus 4 cents per cubic inch for materials/firing fees.

-Special offer - try a class you haven't taken before for $20.
-Try a class one day/evening without committing to a whole session.
+try a one time class for $20. without committing to a whole session.

 • • • • •